 Leah Konen, known for her YA romances, takes a sharp turn here into her first psychological thriller for adults; hopefully, there will be more.
 Lucy King has left Brooklyn and her abusive boyfriend and is hiding out in the small, upstate town of Woodstock, NY with her dog.
 Her new neighbors, Vera & John, promptly invite her to dinner, but her other neighbor offers vague warnings about them.
 Nevertheless, Lucy goes and an all consuming friendship is formed, even after Lucy learns about the terrible rumors about John and a local teenager.
 Lucy has no one, her parents are gone, and her best friend was the abusive boyfriend’s sister, so she clings to this couple.
 John and Vera decide the only way they are going to be able to escape repercussions is by faking John’s death, and they enlist Lucy’s help.
 But when John is murdered, everything changes.

 Verdict: The main protagonist is an unreliable narrator, but the twist here is that all the characters are unreliable, making this a fast-paced, unputdownable rollercoaster of a read sure to appeal to fans of Gillian Flynn or Paula Hawkins.

 ALL THE BROKEN PEOPLE by Leah Konen.
 Grand Central Publishing (June 2, 2020).
 ISBN 978-1538726983.
 368p.

 This entry was posted on Tuesday, June 30th, 2020 at 8:00 AM and is filed under Book Reviews, Crime Fiction, Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.